Osmosis could prevent noise-induced hearing loss

 Roadside bombs injure soldiers in many ways, including causing hearing loss.
 The loud blasts can damage hair cells in the inner ear as well as destroy the connections between auditory neurons.
 This damage is irreversible.

-John Oghalai, a head-and-neck surgeon at the University of Southern California, and colleagues found the possible treatment while studying inner ear damage in mice.
-The researchers subjected anesthetized mice to load blasts, equivalent to the sound soldiers would experience when a roadside bomb detonates near them.
+John S. Oghalai, a head and neck surgeon at the University of Southern California, and colleagues found the possible treatment while studying inner ear damage in mice.
+The researchers subjected anesthetized mice to loud blasts equivalent to the sound soldiers would experience when a roadside bomb detonates near them.
 The team then used an imaging technique called optical coherence tomography, which they had previously developed to follow what happened to structures inside the mice’s ears in the hours after the blast.

 They saw that membranes that separate different ducts within the inner ear started to bulge in the first three hours after the blast, which suggested that one of the chambers inside the cochlea was filling up with a fluid called endolymph.
 The cochlea is a spiral structure in the inner ear containing the moving parts responsible for hearing.
 In the images, the researchers also observed that hair cells and synapses, the connections between auditory neurons, were increasingly damaged over the following seven days.
 The team concluded that the fluid buildup was responsible for the damage to the cells and synapses.